SyphaxAdene/kafka_producer_and_consumer/README.md

 This project provides a Kafka producer and consumer implementation for handling IoT data.
 The producer reads JSON files containing parking station data and publishes them to a Kafka topic.
 The consumer subscribes to the Kafka topic and processes the received messages.

-## Directory Structure
+# Project Structure

-kafka_project/
+- kafka_project/
-├── data/
+  - data/
-│   └── [subfolder_name]/
+    - [subfolder_name]/
-│       └── *.json
+      - *.json
-├── kafka_consumer.py
+  - kafka_consumer.py
-├── kafka_producer.py
+  - kafka_producer.py
-├── config.json
+  - config.json
-├── config.template.json
+  - config.template.json
-├── requirements.txt
+  - requirements.txt
-└── .gitignore
+  - .gitignore

 ## Configuration